“I feel like I’m withholding nourishment when I just hold and listen to my baby cry”

-I hereby grant you permission to reclaim the value of presence for you and your baby or toddler.
+Go ahead!
+Take permission to reclaim the value of presence and ‘holding space’ for you and your baby or toddler.

 You’re not withholding nourishment if the need is to communicate and heal.
-In fact, think about all the potential effects of continually offering a solution that doesn’t truly match the need.
-So don’t be afraid to ignore society’s training that you’re withholding anything from your baby by being present and listening (do meet immediate needs always).
+In fact, think about the potential side effects of habitually offering a solution that doesn’t truly match the need.

 What an immense, soul-nourishing gift you’re giving your baby by doing so!